Business recovery planning

 As with the incident response plan, consider a team to manage business recovery.

-As the recovery commences and well after the event, it is important to communicate regularly with suppliers, customers, and internal staff.
-You should provide the current state of progress and any changes that you've implemented to restore operations (e.g. establishing contracts with alternative suppliers or changes to opening hours).
+You should provide status updates and explain any changes that you've implemented to restore operations (e.g. establishing contracts with alternative suppliers or changes to opening hours).

 Stages of recovery